domodwyer/bloom2/README.md

 Lookups for indexes in populated blocks first check the block map bit, before computing the offset to the bitmap block in the bitmap array by counting the number of 1 bits preceding it in the block map.
-This is highly efficient as it uses the `POPCNT` instruction on modern CPUs.
+This is highly efficient as it uses the `POPCNT` instruction on modern CPUs when available.

 ## Use case